singularityhacker/Agile-Notes/Kanban_for_Scrum_Teams.md

 Scrum elements (roles, events, and artifacts) do *change* when used with Kanban:
 None of the Scrum elements (roles, events, and artifacts) are removed when it's used with Kanban; however, that doesn't mean that there's no change at all, otherwise, it would mean that Kanban and Scrum work in isolation.
 For example, Daily Scrums may change a little because developers now have access to interesting information such as Work Item Age.
 However, Daily Scrums won't change by not being timeboxed anymore.

+**Expedites**

+When something really urgent occurs, for example, a production bug it is better to add it as an exception rather than changing the WIP Limits.
+WIP Limits are used to optimise flow.
+If you would change WIP Limits due to an urgent production bug the team might miss the chance to improve their flow.

 ------